© 2019 Palmetto GBA, LLC

 Printed Date: 9/22/2015

-Since early October I have noticed our practice has a considerable increase in the write-off amounts base on OA-209.
+Question: Since early October I have noticed our practice has a considerable increase in the write-off amounts base on OA-209.
 Additionally, it does not appear as though deductible and copayments are being calculated correctly for some patients.
 Has something changed?

-On October 2, 2017, Medicare Administrative Contractors (MACs) began using Group Code OA (Other Adjustment) and Claim Adjustment Reason Code (CARC) 209 (Per regulatory or other agreement, the provider cannot collect this amount from the patient.
+Answer: On October 2, 2017, Medicare Administrative Contractors (MACs) began using Group Code OA (Other Adjustment) and Claim Adjustment Reason Code (CARC) 209.
+(Per regulatory or other agreement, the provider cannot collect this amount from the patient.
 However, this amount may be billed to subsequent payer.
 Refund to patient if collected.)

 This informational CARC allows providers to identify a beneficiary enrolled in the Medicaid/Qualified Medicare Beneficiary (QMB) program and that the patient has no Medicare cost-sharing liability.
 CARC 209 indicates amounts identified may be billed to subsequent payers.
 Some providers’ accounting systems or software protocol may be automatically writing off these amounts.
 Providers will need to research their individual write-off procedures and software protocols.